ZaQuarius15/programming-univbasics-4-array-range/README.md

 Parenthesis are not necessary to define a range, but if you want to call methods on your range you will need them.

-The range class includes Enumerable, so you get all the powerful iteration methods without having to convert the range into an array.
+The range class includes `Enumerable`, so you get all the powerful iteration methods without having to convert the range into an array.